haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-18-Proxy Pattern.md

 This is a perfect example of where we might be able to use a Protection Proxy, because we should control access to the personal profile based on their ownship.
 For an owner, he/she can view and edit personal profile, but can't set the rating.
 But for the others, they can browse the others' profile and set the rating, but can't set others' profile.

-We use the Java Dynamic Proxy to implement it.
-See [here](https://github.com/haozhangms/Head-First-Design-Pattern/tree/main/DynamicProxy) for complete code sample.
+We use the **Java Dynamic Proxy** to implement it.
+See [here](https://github.com/haoozhang/Head-First-Design-Pattern/tree/main/DynamicProxy) for complete code sample.

 ![img](/img/DesignPattern/proxy_dynamic.png)

-### Known Uses

 ### Related Patterns

 **Decorator** and **Proxy** have similar structures, but very different intents.
 Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
-The difference is that a **Proxy** usually manages the life cycle of its service object on its own, whereas the composition of **Decorators** is always controlled by the client.
+The difference is that a **Proxy** usually manages the lifecycle of its service object on its own, whereas the composition of **Decorators** is always controlled by the client.